swiftlang/swift-evolution/proposals/NNNN-observability.md

 }
 ```

-There are some other interesting differences that come up; for example - tracking observation of access within a view can be applied to an Array, an Optional, or even a custom type.
-This opens up new and interesting ways developers can utilize SwiftUI more easily.
+There are some other interesting differences that follow from using the proposed observation system.
+For example, tracking observation of access within a view can be applied to an array, an optional, or even a custom type.
+This opens up new and interesting ways that developers can utilize SwiftUI more easily.

-This is a potential future direction for SwiftUI but is not part of this proposal.
+This is a potential future direction for SwiftUI, but is not part of this proposal.

 ## Source compatibility